 In the Styles and Formatting window, click the arrow next to the New Style from Selection icon, and then select Load Styles (see Figure 3).

-Select the categories of styles to be copied.
-Select Overwrite if you want the styles being copied to replace any styles of the same names in the document you are copying them into.

-On the Load Styles dialog (Figure 7), find either a template or an ordinary document from which to copy files from.
+On the Load Styles dialog (Figure 7), find either a template or an ordinary document from which to copy styles.
 Click the From File button to open a window from which to select the required document.